cobalthq/cobalt-product-public-docs/README.md

     hugo version
     ```

-If you already have Hugo installed, and have just cloned this repo, you'll need to:
+- If you already have Hugo installed, and have just cloned this repo, you'll need to [install two more NPM packages](https://github.com/google/docsy#prerequisites).

-- Install an NPM module:

   ```
-  npm install postcss-cli
+  sudo npm install -D --save autoprefixer sudo npm install -D --save postcss-cli
   ```

 - Set up the Docsy theme